-But before we get into the differences, let’s see where there are some similarities.
-In contrast to both resin and sintered bonds, where the diamond grit is suspended within a matrix, electroplating and vacuum brazing are manufacturing techniques where the diamond is fully exposed.
-Without a matrix required to wear or erode, the diamond grit immediately attacks the working surface.
+Before we get into the differences, let’s see where there are some similarities.
+In contrast to both Resin and Sintered bonds, where the diamond grit is suspended within a matrix, electroplating and vacuum brazing are manufacturing techniques where the diamond is fully exposed.
+Without a matrix required to wear or erode, the diamond abrasive immediately attacks the working surface.
 This direct contact with the material makes electroplating and vacuuming brazing very aggressive.

 Though electroplating and vacuum brazing have similar characteristics, their vastly different manufacturing processes result in some important microscopic differences.

 Electroplating is process of plating one metal onto another by hydrolysis.
 A piece of metal, with a negative charge is placed in a metal salt solution that has a positive charge attracting one to the other.
 There's a great reference here from UC Davis.
 In the diamond electroplating process, the tool body (negatively charged) is placed in a tank where the diamond grit (positive charge) is “tacked” to the exposed surface.
 Nickel is then electroplated to strengthen the hold of the diamond grit to the body.
 The result is a single, very dense layer of diamond grit on the working surface or edge of the tool.

 A wheel coming out of the tacking tank.